Postgame Central: Suns vs Knicks - January 7, 2011

 New York led 55-45 at the half, then turned the game into a blowout with a 14-0 third-quarter outburst.
 Williams had a three-point play and two 3s in the run, Felton hit a 3, then capped the run with a lob to Stoudemire for an emphatic dunk, the power forward pumping his fist in triumph before his feet hit the ground.

 Stoudemire played eight seasons with the Suns, making five All-Star teams, before signing a five-year, $100 million contract with the Knicks.
 He is off to the best start of his career, entering the game as the league's No. 2 scorer behind Kevin Durant.
-The game was a glaring example of the Knicks' rise in confidence and the Suns' fade with a mishmash of wing players and no strength in the middle.

 New York took its biggest lead with a 14-5 run, punctuated by Williams' 3-pointer, that made it 115-81 with 5:16 to play and most of the crowd long gone.